TolgaYigit/tictactoe-lumen-api/README.md

 ```
 $ cat .env.example > .env
 ```
-If you want you can edit database name, database username and database password.
+If you want you can edit database name, database username and database password in your `.env` file located in root folder.

 #### Migrations
-First, we need connect to the database.
-For homestead user, login using default homestead username and password:
+First, we need to connect to the database and create tables that we need.

 Run the Artisan migrate command:
 ```